jalingo/MagicCloud/README.md

 ### CloudKit Dashboard

+Each **CloudKit** container can be directly accessed at the [CloudKit Dashboard](https://icloud.developer.apple.com/dashboard), where developers can modify the database schema, query / modify records, manage subscriptions, etc...

 ## Reporting Bugs

 If you've had any issues, first please review the existing documentation.
 After being certain that you're dealing with a replicable bug, the best way to submit the issue is through GitHub.